 Clipping Plane – In 3D software, Near and Far Clipping Planes are user defined distances (orthographic planes) from the camera between which all geometry is displayed, beyond which no geometry is displayed.

-Displacement Map – An image file whose Black and White values is used to affect the actual geometry of a Computer Generated object before rendering it’s surface.
+Displacement Map – An image file in which Black and White values are used to affect the actual geometry of a Computer Generated object before rendering its surface.